 Working Lunch Session: Next Steps for Implementing Sustainable Change: What Would Success Look Like?, Ms. Margaret Latimer, Facilitator

-Report Back Session, Margartet Latimer
+Report Back Session, Margaret Latimer

 Closing Remarks, Dr. DeRionne Pollard

 The Montgomery College administrators, faculty, and staff traveling to India represent a broad spectrum of higher education expertise in such areas as automotive technology, building trades, construction management, biotechnology, student support services, and developmental education.
 Montgomery College also invited the Staff Senate and Faculty Council chairs from each campus to nominate one person to ensure full representation on the trip to India.
 Additional participants reflect the symposium’s focus on international cooperation and workforce development.

 Debra Anderson joined Montgomery College in January of 1997.
 She is the program director and a faculty member for the Automotive Technology Program which is located in the Gudelsky Institute for Technical Education (GITE) on the Rockville Campus.
 Professor Anderson has served as the department chair for GITE and currently serves on the Automotive Trades Foundation for Montgomery County Public Schools.

 She has also served on the Washington Area New Automobile Dealership (WANADA) Education Board.
 Professor Anderson came to Montgomery College with industry experience and is an ASE (Automotive Service Excellence) Master Certified Technician.
 She also holds the ASE Advanced Engine Performance Certification.
 Professor Anderson has a B.A. from Shepherdstown University, West Virginia.